Collaborative pianist · Accompanist · Composer

 · Trinity Community Hub

 Join Ellen and myself for an afternoon of beautiful flute and piano music.
-Details will be confirmed next year.
+The programme will be confirmed nearer the time.

 Watch me play